c64cryptoboy/ChiptuneSAK/README.md

 ## Background

-Many one-off music processing tools were created for the Youd/Knapp/Van Haren [ten-Commodore Orchestrion](https://hackaday.com/2019/09/07/how-many-commodores-does-it-take-to-crack-a-nut/), as well as for processing the music format for user-contributed content to Unknown Realm (Note: we know nothing about the status of the game, so please don't ask).
+Many one-off music processing tools were created for the Youd/Knapp/Van Haren [ten-Commodore Orchestrion](https://hackaday.com/2019/09/07/how-many-commodores-does-it-take-to-crack-a-nut/), as well as for processing the music format for user-contributed content to Unknown Realm (Note: we have no details on the development status of the game, so please don't ask).
 Recently, Youd/Brenner began work on a (not-yet-released) Commodore 64 Ultima-game music demo, requiring similar processing pipelines.

 It became apparent that there were low-hanging opportunities to introduce generality into our workflow.
-Therefore, these separate efforts have been redirected into this standalone tool / library.
+Therefore, these separate efforts have been redirected into this standalone library.
 Its workflow is inspired by the LLVM compiler framework, which accepts many programming languages, "raises" them to a common intermediate format that can be manipulated, then "lowers" the code to many target platforms.

 ## Team